Last Updated on February 24, 2021 by Editor

 Pick up free maps from the chapel building just inside the main gate, and then choose your direction.
 It’s possible to circumnavigate both cemeteries in one big walking loop, or if pressed for time, drive to one end or the other to explore those areas.

-If you go straight in you can walk or drive across the Headless Horseman Bridge.
+If you go straight in you can walk across the Headless Horseman Bridge.

 Alternatively, a right turn takes you toward the South Gate and the oldest parts of the cemetery.
 Along the way, you pass the Civil War Monument on the exterior perimeter.